alexusmai/laravel-file-manager/docs/configuration.md

 'diskList'  => ['images', 'public'],
 ```

+## Normalization of uploaded file names

+If you expect to work with files that may have filenames that are not considered *normal* `f.e.: "DCIM_2021  - čšč& (1).jpg.jpg"` so basically any time you give the option to upload files to users, you can set `slugifyNames` to `true` and have the names ran through `Str::slug()` before saving it so you file will look something like `dcim-2021-csc-1.jpg`

 ## Dynamic configuration

 You can create your own configuration, for example for different users or their roles.